-Detailed Actions Evaluation of Success Annual Budget Responsibility Partner with Macquarie University in Observe, Reflect, Improve Children's Learning (ORICL) pilot study.
-A tool to enrich pedagogy and practice of infant-toddler educators Commencement of pilot study and research and data collection with a phased plan of roll out Operating Budget Manager Children's Services Work in partnership with Western Sydney University, University of Wollongong and Macquarie University to enhance professional practicums for Early Childhood Students A program is in place for university students to complete practicums within Council's Children's Services ensuring they have the opportunity to learn in high quality services Operating Budget
+Children's Services Detailed Actions 2022-2023 Evaluation of Success Annual Budget Responsibility Finalise design, development and construction of Edmondson Park Preschool.
+Service in operation in early 2023 \$34,476 Manager Children's Services Partner with Macquarie University in ORICL pilot study - Observe, Reflect, Improve Children's Learning: A tool to enrich pedagogy and practice of infant-toddler educators.
+Commencement of pilot study and research and data collection with a phased plan of roll out Operating Budget Partner with CSIRO in the delivery of researched, informed STEM curriculums in Early Childhood.
+CSIRO will have delivered quality learning materials to educators.
+Partnership will be used to leverage quality research and data and curriculums will have been developed accordingly.
+STEM education will be a key focus within all Council services Operating Budget Work in partnership with Western Sydney University, University of Wollongong and Macquarie University to enhance professional practicums for Early Childhood Students.
+A program is in place for university students to complete practicums within Council's Children's Services ensuring they have the opportunity to learn in high quality services Operating Budget